 The Green undergraduate apartments at West Village are a public-private partnership project and include approximately 1,250 student housing units, with a total of approximately 3,300 beds.
-The project incorporates a community building, recreation fields, study areas and photovoltaic systems to provide power to the facility.
-The project site is approximately 34 acres to the North of the existing West Village apartments and wraps around to the west.
+The project incorporates a community building, recreation field and study areas, and boasts a 5.5 megawatt photovoltaic system to provide renewable power.
+The project site is approximately 34 acres, situated north and west of the existing Sol at West Village apartments.

-The Developer and UC Davis anticipate the project will have approximately 1,000 beds completed in time for occupancy in Fall 2020 and that the remaining beds will be completed in time for occupancy in Fall 2021.
-The project consists of nine four-story apartment buildings and one one-story community center, totaling approximately 1,270,000 gross-square-feet, including community space and support facilities.
-The approximately 10,000 gross-square-foot community center will include study and meeting rooms, a fitness center, leasing offices and a mail center.
-Outdoor recreation spaces will include seating and outdoor dining areas and approximately two acres of athletic fields and general use green space for student use, as well as approximately 3,340 spaces for bicycle parking.
+The Developer and UC Davis anticipate the project will have approximately 1,000 beds completed for occupancy in Fall 2020 and that the remaining beds will be completed in Fall 2021.
+The project consists of nine four-story apartment buildings and one one-story community center, totaling approximately 1,270,000 square feet.
+The approximately 10,000 square foot community center will include study and meeting rooms, a fitness center, leasing offices and a mail center.
+Outdoor recreation spaces will include seating and outdoor dining areas and approximately two acres of recreational and general open space for student use, as well as approximately 3,340 spaces for bicycle parking.

 Project Owner: Collegiate Housing Foundation